-Aside from the editorial team, regular contributors of content include Mike Weaver, Vasil Michev, Jeff Guillet, Ragnar Heil, Peter Rising, Patrick van Bemmelen, Damian Scoles, Dominik Hoefling, Paolo Pialorsi, Ru Campbell and others.
-We continue to seek out new writers who’s perspective, experience, and writing integrity aligns with the site ethos.
+Aside from the editorial team, regular contributors of content include Mike Weaver, Vasil Michev, Jeff Guillet, Peter Rising, Patrick van Bemmelen, Damian Scoles, Dominik Hoefling, Ru Campbell and others.
+We continue to seek out new writers whose perspective, experience, and writing integrity aligns with the site ethos.

 Microsoft MVP for Office Servers and Services

 Steve works as Principal Technology Strategist for Content and Code, spending his time helping people understand how to best utilize Office 365.